spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/create-manage-vmware-clusters.md

   :::info

-  If you have a self-hosted Palette or VerteX instance, you can use the System PCG that if the instance is deployed in a VMware environment.
+  If you have a self-hosted Palette or VerteX instance, you can use the System PCG instance that is deployed in a VMware environment.
 Refer to the [System PCG](../../pcg/architecture.md#system-private-gateway) to learn more about the system PCG.